JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7890 days**.

-And here is a just a random fact -  **Thomas Edison designed a helicopter that would work with gunpowder.
-It ended up blowing up and also blew up his factory.**.
+And here is a just a random fact -  **7-Eleven was the first convenience store to have television advertising.
+The animated commercial ran in 1949 and had a singing rooster and owl**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)